Geonhee-LEE/mask_rcnn_ros/README.md

+This package is modification for custom model with USB camera stream.

 # The ROS Package of Mask R-CNN for Object Detection and Segmentation

 This is a ROS package of [Mask R-CNN](https://arxiv.org/abs/1703.06870) algorithm for object detection and segmentation.